ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/enumerables/generics.md

 ﻿# Enumerables of Generics

-Now you've seen how Rezolver's [automatic enumerable injection works](../enumerables.md), let's move on to how generics (specifically, open generic registrations) work in the context of enumerable injection.
+Now you've seen how Rezolver's [automatic enumerable injection works](../enumerables.md), let's move on to how generics work in the context of enumerable injection.

 ## Open Generics